NEUDitao/SoftwareDevF19-PreCodeSwap/Tsuro/Planning/player.md

     - adds an Observer on the Player that expects a PlayerState.
 Returns the new Player w/ the Observer. **DOES NOT MODIFY ORIGINAL**
   - `Player removeObserver(Observer<PlayerState>)`
     - removes the Observer given (if it exists).
 Returns the new Player w/o the Observer. **DOES NOT MODIFY ORIGINAL**
-  - `void notifyObserver(PlayerState)`
-    - Takes a PlayerState and notifies all Observers on the Player with it.

  A Player represents some entity in a game of Tsuro.
 Its methods are only called by whoever is facilitating the game, and is fed immutable representations of the information it needs to know.